 Status quo bias

-Regarding investing, the status quo bias is especially prevalent with banking.
-If you’ve been with the same fund for years despite their high fees and low returns – get out!
+Regarding finances, the status quo bias is especially prevalent with investing.
+If you’ve been using the same strategy for years despite high fees and low returns – get out!
 Take a few hours to research your options and find a better investment platform.

 The bandwagon effect, also called the herd effect, is observed when people “go along with what others do or think without considering their actions.”
 This phenomenon is named for the political term “jumping on the bandwagon,” which refers to the tendency of voters to align themselves with the largest and most successful campaign.
 It refers to an actual wagon that a politician used in the 1800’s while campaigning.